Research Centres and Institutes

 Director: Stéphanie Gaudet, School of Sociological and Anthropological Studies

-The CIRCEM's goal is to promote and develop research and education projects related to citizenship and minority groups in three major fields: citizenship, pluralism and politics; law and justice; francophonie and minorities.
+The CIRCEM's goal is to promote and develop research and education projects related to citizenship and minority groups.

 Director: Rita Abrahamsen, Graduate School of Public and International Affairs